-Subject: Surveying and Geomatics Code:BTE23272
+Subject: Surveying and Geomatics

 - Describe the function of surveying in civil engineering construction, - Work with survey observations, and perform calculations, - Customary units of measure.
-Identify the sources of measurement errors and mistakes; understand the difference between accuracy and precision as it relates to distance, differential leveling, and angular measurements, - Be familiar with the principals of recording accurate, orderly, complete, and logical field notes from surveying operations, whether recorded manually or with automatic data collection methods, - Identify and calculate the errors in measurements and to develop corrected values for differential level circuits, horizontal distances and angles for open or closed-loop traverses, - Operate an automatic level to perform differential and profile leveling; properly record notes; mathematically reduce and check levelling measurements,

-B. Course Outcomes: At the end of the course, students will be able to

-- [CO1] Students will summarize surveying techniques that will remain correct for long period of time. - [CO2] Students will experiment about different methods using instrument such as Chain, Compass, Leveling, minor instruments like planimeter, etc. - Compass, Levening, innor instruments like planmeter, etc - [CO3] Students will learn about Area & Volume calculation. - [CO4] Students will evaluate about Trigonometrically leveling. - [CO5] Students will analyze about simple & complex problems of different instrument methods of Survey.
+Identify the sources of measurement errors and mistakes; understand the difference between accuracy and precision as it relates to distance, differential leveling, and angular measurements, - Be familiar with the principals of recording accurate, orderly, complete, and logical field notes from surveying operations, whether recorded manually or with automatic data collection methods, - Identify and calculate the errors in measurements and to develop corrected values for differential level circuits, horizontal distances and angles for open or closed-loop traverses, - Operate an automatic level to perform differential and profile leveling; properly record notes; mathematically reduce and check levelling measurements, - B. Course Outcomes: At the end of the course, students will be able to: - [CO1] Understand the surveying techniques that will remain correct for long period. - [CO2] Understand the different methods using instrument such as Chain, Compass, Leveling, minor instruments like plani-meter, etc. - [CO3] Understand the Area & Volume calculation. - [CO4] Evaluate about trigonometrically leveling. - [CO5] Analyze about simple & complex problems of different instrument methods of Survey.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a
+Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes al l types of leaves including medical

 leaves.